ilosvideos/api-docs/source/includes/v2/_cookies.md

 For instance, **foo.com** has an iframe which contains **bar.com**.
 If the user has not visited **bar.com** outside of an iframe, the **bar.com** iframe will not be able to save a cookie.

+**TODO: there may be issues with other browsers now so we need to see if we should extend this functionality**

 ## Solution 1 (Dialog)

 ```shell